 Recovery: What to Expect

 Generally scars fade satisfactorily over a number of weeks, but maximal fading may take a few months.
 Most swelling and discoloration generally decreases within two to three weeks, but some in some areas it may take months to subside.
-You are usually “presentable” in 2 weeks.
-If a midface lift is also performed, the mid facial swelling will persist longer.
+You are usually “presentable” in two weeks.
 Tightness in your face and neck will be present for several weeks, and there may be slight changes in your hair pattern around the incision.
 Dr. Bentkover will discuss all these details with you and show you the location of the incisions.
 If you have had a face lift previously, your hairline may be a bit high at the sideburn area.
-Dr. Bentkover may need to alter the incision to prevent further elevation of you sideburn.

-Complications following face lift are veryrare but can happen.
-They may include bleeding, infection, loss of a small amount of skin nearthe ears, facial nerve injury, discoloration of the skin, numbness, asymmetry and excessive scarring.
+Complications following face lift are very rare but can happen.
+They may include bleeding, infection, loss of a small amount of skin nearthe ears, facial nerve injury, discoloration of the skin, numbness that persists, asymmetry and excessive scarring.
+Numbness around the ears for a few months is common.
 Infection is rare due to the large blood supply to the face.
 The risk of bleeding is greater if you take aspirin or blood thinners within 10 days of the surgery.
 The risk of wound complications is higher in smokers, diabetics, persons with a history of radiation and autoimmune or collagen diseases.

-The healing process is gradual, so you may not appreciate the final result for up to 6 months.
+The healing process is gradual, so you may not appreciate the final result for up to six months.
 A single procedure usually achieves the desired results.
+On occasion we may suggest we do a bit more platysma tightening in the office at six months out.
+It tends to settle sometimes.
 Most patients do not have another face lift later in life, but the number of patients having second face lifts is definitely growing.
 Most patients who have had face lifts are pleased with their new, more youthful appearance.
 They appreciate the return of a more youthful jawline and neckline.

 Everybody ages a bit differently; but, generally speaking, a successful face lift may not need to be repeated for 8-12 years.